INSANEMODE/ClanTagRankCommands/README.md

 # ClanTagRankCommands

+# This Project is unmaintained, and no longer works on latest versions of IW4M-Admin.

+Please considor making your own plugin, and pair it with https://github.com/fedddddd/t6-gsc-utils for functions like setting clan tag, renaming, etc.

 c# plugin for iw4m-admin that interacts with ClanTagRank to set the ClanTag of players, either by iw4m-admin permission level, or a custom one set with ```!setRank <player> <tag>```.